You have no alerts.

 I thought to myself, Holy crap!
 Are you a doctor or a mind reader?

-Perhaps it was because Bai Shenxian currently radiated the authoritative aura of a high-ranking hospital physician, but He Yu was actually intimidated.
+Perhaps it was because Bai Shenxian currently radiated the authoritative aura of a major hospital physician, but He Yu was actually intimidated.
 With his hands in his pockets, he obediently walked over to the chair.

 As Bai Shenxian prepared to stand up, I tugged on the hem of his white lab coat.
 I glanced toward Lu Ayao in the next bed and asked with my eyes, Is he okay?

 “Oh,” Bai Shenxian said, straightening his collar as he stepped aside.
 “Don’t worry about it.
 Just rest.
 He’s awake; he heard everything I just said.
-He’s just pretending to sleep.”
+He’s pretending to sleep.”

 The moment the words left his mouth, I saw Lu Ayao roll over, turning his back to us.